iPSC Market Report

 In addition to conducting months of extensive research, we leveraged 15 years of historical data on the iPSC market to compile this global strategic report.
 Interviews were conducted with notable iPSC industry leaders, including Kaz Hirao (President and COO of FUJIFILM CDI), Ross Macdonald (CEO of Cynata Therapeutics), Robin Smith (CEO of ORIG3N), Paul Wotton (Board Member of Cynata Therapeutics), and Yutaka Yamaguchi (President of FUJIFILM Irvine Scientific – FISI), among many others.

-Imagine being able to be immediately informed about the iPSC market, without sacrificing weeks of unnecessary research or being at risk of missing critical opportunities.
+Imagine being immediately informed about the iPSC market, without sacrificing weeks of unnecessary research or being at risk of missing critical insights.

 With an online readership of nearly one million viewers per year, BioInformant is a U.S. market research firm with nearly 15 years of experience.
 As the first and only market research firm to specialize in the stem cell industry, BioInformant research has been cited by the Wall Street Journal, Xconomy, and Vogue Magazine.
 Headquartered in Washington, DC, BioInformant is strategically positioned to be near the National Institutes of Health (NIH), the U.S. FDA, the Maryland Biotech Corridor, and policy makers on Capital Hill.